 Humanitarian activity and imagery are highly selective.
-Not all natural catastrophes or episodes of man-made violence are turned into humanitarian causes by humanitarian organizations or the news media.
-But once one is, a depiction of human suffering is expected – and probably necessary – to command attention and response.
-Since the late 19th century, humanitarians, journalists, and missionaries have used visual props and narratives to summon attention and funds.
+Not all natural catastrophes or episodes of manmade violence are turned into humanitarian causes by humanitarian organizations or the news media.
+But once such episodes do become causes, a depiction of human suffering is expected – and probably necessary – to command attention and response.
+Since the late nineteenth century, humanitarians, journalists, and missionaries have used visual props and narratives to summon attention and funds.
 These visual props – often photos – were not just “evidence”; they were rhetoric.
 In focusing the viewers’ attention on individual cases of suffering (typically, individual cases were used to connote a larger group of victims), photographs made an argument that such suffering was undeserved and that it should be mitigated.
 Yet humanitarian imagery only rarely gestured at political causation.
 And if it did, it would not – likely could not – convey political and social complexities.
 Indeed, the effectiveness of humanitarian rhetoric appears to depend on its apparent simplicity and directness of emotional address.
 It focuses viewer attention on suffering, framing it as unjust yet amenable to remedy.
 It erases distracting political or social detail that would complicate the duty to act.
 In this sense, humanitarian imagery is moral rhetoric masquerading as visual evidence.
 As such, humanitarian photography was, and is, politically and morally charged terrain.
 It was certainly not uncontroversial, whether among viewing publics or even, in some cases, among the individuals or organizations that produced and distributed it.

-Humanitarian imagery has been produced and disseminated by individuals and organizations concerned with aid, relief, rescue, reform, rehabilitation, and development: religious, moral, social and political goals tied to organizational missions, agendas, and identities (in contemporary parlance, this has come to be called the organizational “brand”).
-Like modern humanitarianism proper, humanitarian organizations, campaigns and imagery have never existed apart from the political world; they have been fraught with ideology and competing interests.
+Humanitarian imagery has been produced and disseminated by individuals and organizations concerned with aid, relief, rescue, reform, rehabilitation, and development: religious, moral, social, and political goals tied to organizational missions, agendas, and identities (in contemporary parlance, this has come to be called the organizational “brand”).
+Like modern humanitarianism proper, humanitarian organizations, campaigns, and imagery have never existed apart from the political world; they have been fraught with ideology and competing interests.
 The term “humanitarian” is a case in point.
 First used in 1844 England – just five years after the invention of photography was formally announced – it denoted “all that is concerned with benevolence toward humanity as a whole, with human welfare as a primary good” and was used to “designate someone who advocates action for such ends.”
 Initially, the term was frequently employed in a pejorative sense to deride “do-gooders” or would-be reformers thought to be driven by an excess of sentimentality or irrationality and “an appetite for applause” – particularly if their efforts appeared unguided by political pragmatism or were inattentive to state, diplomatic, or economic interests and effects.
-Only by the late 19th century was it used as self-ascription by organizations.
+Only by the late nineteenth century was it used as self-ascription by organizations.